qualityshepherd/brine/assets/posts/southern_coast.md

 The ethereal Jailers were once prisoners themselves.
 They stand eternal watch in the long entrance hall, attuned to truth.
 Any deception triggers harsh response.

 Yagul Fane maintains the binding runes while Fellstead Monastery provides rotating monks, food, and care.
-Both receive _royal endowments_ from northern kings for their service.
+Both receive _royal endowments_ from the northern kings for their service.

 **STAFF**
 - **Warden Cloudcroft** `Stern, Respected, Cunning Linguist` - Abbes Salvora visits often